 Foreign words used in English are sometimes italicized, sometimes not, depending on how common they are.
 For instance, you would italicize your

-bête noireand your Weltanschauung, but not your croissant or your résumé.
+bête noireand your Weltanschauung, but neither your croissant nor your résumé.
 When in doubt, consult a dictionary or usage guide.
 Don’t forget to type the accented characters correctly.

 Characters adjacent to the outside edges of the emphasized text—like punctuation, parentheses, brackets, and braces—do not get the emphatic formatting.

-See headings for tips on how to avoid escalating overemphasis when writing a document with multiple heading levels.
+See headings for tips on how to avoid the arms race of overemphasis when working with multiple heading levels.

 Some fonts have both a bold style and a semibold style.
 You can use either for emphasis.
 I usually prefer bold to semibold because I like the greater contrast with the roman.
 But semibold is a little easier to read.

 Some fonts have styles that are heavier than bold, like black or ultra.
-These weights are usually intended for large sizes (for instance, headlines) and don’t work well at the size range of most body text.
+These weights are usually intended for large sizes (for instance, headlines) and don’t work well at body text sizes.